top of page

 Founder

 American mezzo-soprano Amanda Crider founded IlluminArts in 2013 to present world class performacnes of classical music to Miami's vibrant audiences.
 Maintaining an active singing career, she has sung with numerous opera companies across the US including LA Opera, Boston Lyric Opera, Dallas Opera, New York City Opera, Florida Grand Opera, The Castleton Festival, Glimmerglass Opera, Opera Boston, Opera Omaha, Des Moines Metro Opera, Anchorage Opera, Gotham Chamber Opera, and Eugene Opera.
 Ms. Crider has been a prize winner and finalist in many competitions, including the José Iturbi International Voice Competition, Jensen Foundation Voice Competition, Joy in Singing Debut Artist Competition, Palm Beach Opera Vocal Competition, Oratorio Society of New York Vocal Competition, and is a recipient of a Richard F. Gold Career Grant from the Shoshana Foundation.
-She is currently the General Manager of Grammy-winning vocal band Roomful of Teeth.
+She is currently the Executive Director of Grammy-winning vocal band Roomful of Teeth.